OCA/account-invoicing/account_invoice_import/README.rst

 .. code::

-  % python -m invoice2data.main invoice2data/test/pdfs/2015-07-02-invoice_free_fiber.pdf
+  % python -m invoice2data.main --debug invoice2data/test/pdfs/2015-07-02-invoice_free_fiber.pdf

 On the output, you will get first the text of the PDF, then some debug info on the parsing of the invoice and the regexps, and, on the last line, you will have the dict that contain the result of the parsing.

-* if the VAT number of the supplier is present in the text of the PDF invoice, I think it's a good idea to use it as the keyword
+* if the VAT number of the supplier is present in the text of the PDF invoice, I think it's a good idea to use it as the keyword.
+It is a good practice to add 2 other keywoards: one for the language (for example, match on the word *Invoice* in the language of the invoice) and one for the currency, so as to match only the invoices of that supplier in this particular language and currency.

-* the 'data' dict should contain the following keys:
+* the list of *fields* should contain the following entries:

   * 'vat' with the VAT number of the supplier (if the VAT number of the supplier is not in the text of PDF file, add a 'partner_name' key, or, if the supplier is French and the module *l10n_fr_invoice_pdf_import* is installed, add a 'siren' key)
-  * 'amount_untaxed' and 'amount' ('amount' is the total amount with taxes).
-These 2 keys are required.
+  * 'amount' ('amount' is the total amount with taxes)
+  * 'amount_untaxed' or 'amount_tax' (one or the other, no need for both)
   * 'date': the date of the invoice
   * 'invoice_number'
   * 'date_due', if this information is available in the text of the PDF file.